Team-Falkor/Falkor/README.md

 gaming in a single universal hub.

-"Unnamed App" is built with the cutting-edge technology of Tauri and SvelteKit, "Unnamed App" offers an unparalleled gaming experience that's fast, secure, and cross-platform.
+"Unnamed App" is built with the cutting-edge technology of Tauri and react, "Unnamed App" offers an unparalleled gaming experience that's fast, secure, and cross-platform.

-## FAQ

-We strongly encourage you to check out our landing page at ["Unnamed App".moe](https://"Unnamed App".moe/).
-Many of the questions are answered on this page.

 ## Features